-The initial fee will be based upon the date the account is accepted for management by execution of the Investment Management Agreement by Frontier and the client, or when the assets are transferred to the recommended custodian.
+The initial fee will be based upon the date the account is accepted for management by execution of either the Investment Management Agreement or Wealth Management Agreement by Frontier and the client, or when the assets are transferred to the recommended custodian.
 Thereafter, the fee will be based on the market value of the account on the last day of the previous calendar quarter and will cover the period from the first day of the following calendar quarter through the last day of such calendar quarter.
 The market value will be determined as reported by the custodian.
 Fees are generally assessed on all assets under management, including securities, cash and money market balances.
 Margin debit balances do not reduce the value of assets under management.

 Fees may vary based on the size of the account, complexity of the portfolio, extent of activity in the account or other reasons agreed upon by Frontier and the client.
 Frontier's fees may range from 0.25% to 1.50% and will be negotiated between the client and Frontier and agreed upon in the respective Agreement.
-This fee does not include any third-party money manager or sub-adviser fees.
+This fee does not include any third-party money manager or subadviser fees or fees or expenses assessed by mutual funds, exchange traded funds or custodians.

 The fee for Wealth Management Services may be based on a percentage of assets under management or based on a predetermined fixed fee.
-The assets under management will be determined and billed as previously described in the Investment Management Service Fees.
+The assets under management will be determined and billed as described in the Wealth Management Agreement.
 If fees are to be charged based on a fixed fee, the specific fee and the form of payment will be outlined and predetermined in the Wealth Management Service Agreement between the client and Frontier.

 For fees that are collected based on a percentage of assets under management, the client generally authorizes Frontier to debit fees quarterly directly from their custodial account.
-The custodian will send a statement to the client, at least quarterly, indicating all the amounts disbursed from the account including the amount of advisory fees.
+The custodian will send a statement to the client, at least quarterly, indicating all amounts disbursed from the account including the amount of advisory fees.
 Clients are urged to review these statements carefully.